carloskaustin/Gun-Violence-In-US-Cities/README.md

 ## 📈 Results

 - The analysis identified Chicago, Houston, Baltimore, St. Louis, Philadelphia and New Orleans as the top U.S. cities with the highest murder counts in this timeframe
 - Chicago remained the deadliest city, peaking in 2016–2017, while Baltimore surged to second.
-St. Louis rose steadily, Philadelphia and Houston fluctuated with slight increases, and New Orleans was the only city to show a modest decline.
+St. Louis rose steadily, Philadelphia and Houston fluctuated with slight increases, and New Orleans was the only city to show a slight decline.

 ## 📂 Repository Structure
 - US Murders.ipynb: Jupyter Notebook with code, analysis, and plots